 Setting up an Azure DevOps pipeline is great for .NET projects, as we can setup continuous integration (CI) and continuous deployment (CD) in Azure.

-It's also the same project that is used with our video.
+It's also the same project that is used with our pipeline videos.

 This is the software that will need to be installed onto your machine.